 Welcome to Kaya Scodelario Daily, your most updated source for all things Kaya Scodelario.
 She is most known for her parts in Skins, The Maze Runner and Pirates of the Carribean.
 Our goal is to bring you all career related news about the british actress.
 Kaya knows about this website and supports it.
 Please bookmark us and check back!

-By Helena on November 11, 2021 with 0 Comments
+Written by Helena on November 11, 2021

 FLAUNT – For many actors, the trajectory of a dream career in Hollywood often points to one thing: franchises.
 More and more, we see Tinseltown churning out the next generation of superheroes, spies, and Jedis, with leads plucked from relative obscurity, transformed overnight into household names.
 A beacon of hope and inspiration for many in the fickle film industry, the franchise is representative of both recognizability and riches—the universal sign of making it.
 But Kaya Scodelario has already paid her dues to the Blockbuster Gods.
 Now, she has something else in mind.